 Echeveria affinis 'Grey Form', Echeveria 'Grey Prince'

-Echeveria 'Silver Queen' is an attractive succulent with rosettes of narrow, lavender to pink leaves with a powdery coating of farina.
-The rosettes grow slowly up to 8 inches (20 cm) in diameter.
+Echeveria 'Silver Queen' is an attractive succulent that forms rosettes of narrow lavender to pink leaves with a powdery coating.
+The rosettes slowly grow up to 8 inches (20 cm) in diameter.
 Flowers are bell-shaped, pinkish-red, and appear from spring through summer on long stems.

 Learn more at How to Grow and Care for Echeveria.

 E. 'Silver Queen' has no toxic effects reported.
 It is safe around pets and humans, although it is not advisable to eat it.